stanmaz/BBOalert/README.md

 - BBO in split screen mode (Account + Settings + Split Screen)
 - BBO used with 'Confirm Bids' enabled (Account + Settings + Confirm Bids)

-At each BBO session, you should :
+At the first BBO session, you should :

 - open the data file using your favorite text editor (see sections : 'Data file format'
 - select all text
 - copy it to the clipboard
 - press "Import" button on the BBO page

+All imported data is saved in browser's cache and is recalled automatically at the next session.
+You should use 'Import' only if the data has changed or if the cache has been cleared.

 See GettingStarted.pdf for basic operations.